FAQ & Terms

 Q • Who can apply to be part of the festival?

 A • Spark Theatre Festival is for artists in the tri-state area of NY, CT, and NJ, in the areas of dance, solo performance, cabaret, short and full-length musicals, or short plays (less than 60 minutes).
 An exception might be made for artists who live outside the tri-state area if they have a large following in NYC.
-In order to help you achieve a large audience, EAT does not accept pieces that have recently performed their piece in NYC.
+To help you achieve a large audience, EAT does not accept pieces that have recently performed their piece in NYC.
 EAT likes to be the incubator for new work, and many pieces in the series are being seen for the first time.
-Artists may, however, bring back a past piece if they have not performed it recently, and can get a sufficient audience to attend.
+Artists may, however, bring back a past piece if they have not performed it recently and can get a sufficient audience to attend.

 Q • What is the talkback element?